The Voice Kids (Philippine TV series) season 5: Blind auditions

 The season began with the "Blind auditions" on February 25, 2023.
-In each audition, an auditionee performed their Original Pilipino Music (OPM) piece to the three coaches whose chairs are facing away from the stage and the artist.
-If the coach is interested in working with the artist, they can press the button to make themselves available for the artist to be chosen as their coach.
-If only one coach pressed their button, the artist is defaulted to that coach's team; if multiple coaches presses their button, the coaches compete for the artist, with the artist choosing which team to join.
+In each audition, a young artist performs an Original Pilipino Music (OPM) song to the three coaches whose chairs are facing away from the stage and the artist.
+If the coach is interested in working with the artist, they can press their button to make themselves available for the artist to be chosen as their coach.
+If only one coach pressed their button, the artist is defaulted to that coach's team; if multiple coaches press their button, the coaches compete for the artist, with the artist choosing which team to join.
 Each coach is given one block to prevent a fellow coach from getting an artist.
-Each coach needed to recruit 18 young artists into their teams.
+Each coach recruits 18 young artists into their teams, totaling 54 advancing to the Battles.

 Unlike in the previous seasons, only Original Pilipino Music (OPM) songs were performed throughout the entire season until the Final Showdown.

 The coaches performed "Bawat Bata" by APO Hiking Society at the beginning of the pilot episode.